 "High-quality journalism has a tremendous impact in advancing health care, and it is even more important in an election year where health care is a top voter issue.
-We are pleased to increase our support for health reporting this year and we hope to continue to grow our grant program in the years ahead," said Nancy Chockley, founding CEO and President of NIHCM.
+We are pleased to increase our support for health reporting this year and we hope to continue to grow our grant program in the years ahead," said Nancy Chockley, Founding President and CEO of NIHCM.

 This year’s grantees are:

 Adverse childhood experiences can have broad and long-lasting effects on health.
 This broadcast series will explore the problem and approaches to improving outcomes.

 In a video series, host Aaron E. Carroll and the Healthcare Triage team will review the latest research regarding the opioid crisis, including its strain on the health care system and promising solutions.